Housing Association Funding Plc - Notice to Noteholders

 Capitalised terms used but not otherwise defined herein shall have the meanings ascribed to them in the master schedule of definitions, interpretation and construction clauses dated 23 January 1997, as amended and restated on 30 January 1998, as amended and restated on 23 December 1999, as amended and restated on 29 June 2005, as amended and restated on 7 December 2009, as amended and restated on 11 February 2010 and as further amended and restated on 31 January 2017.

-We refer to the notice of the Issuer dated 5 May 2017 in which the Issuer informed Noteholders that two Borrowers, Midland Heart Limited and The Riverside Group Limited provided notice of prepayment of their respective loans, in each case, together with interest accrued up to the date of prepayment and the relevant Prepayment Premium on the next Combined Payment Date (as defined in each respective Loan Agreement and the Consent Solicitation Memorandum) on 5 June 2017.
+We refer to the notice of the Issuer dated 5 June 2017 in which the Issuer informed Noteholders that Midland Heart Limited and The Riverside Group Limited provided funds in relation to the prepayments of their respective loans.

-Pursuant to the terms of the Loan Agreement the Issuer notified the Borrowers and the Trustee of the price determined by the Issuer's financial adviser under Condition 5(g) for the corresponding redemption of the Notes over par (if any).

-The Issuer has received the following amounts in relation to the respective prepayments:

-£55,976.04 of outstanding fees, costs and expenses payable by The Riverside Group Limited.

-Pursuant to the Supplemental Trust Deed, the amount of the prepayment is required to be applied to redeem the Notes on the Interest Payment Date (as defined in the Trust Deed) falling on 7 June 2017 in accordance with the terms of the Transaction Documents.
+Pursuant to the Supplemental Trust Deed, the amounts of the prepayments were, as is required, applied to redeem the Notes and pay Noteholders on the Interest Payment Date (as defined in the Trust Deed) falling on 7 June 2017 in accordance with the terms of the Transaction Documents.

 Queries may be addressed to the Issuer as follows: